Greece Moments Greece Moments

 Descent into the Cave of Zeus

-According to legend, Zeus, the father of the gods, was born in the cave because Zeus’ mother Rhea had fled there because Zeus’ father Cronus wanted to kill his son out of fear for the succession to the throne.
-Hidden deep in the Dikti Mountains, mother and son were safe.
-However, the little god grew up in the Idaean Grotto on the Nida plateau in the center of Crete.
+According to legend, Zeus, the father of the gods, was born in this cave, as his mother Rhea had fled there because his father Cronus wanted to kill his son out of fear for the succession to the throne.
+Deep within the Dikti Mountains, mother and son were safe.
+However, the young god grew up in the Ida Grotto on the Nida Plateau in central Crete.

-The birthplace of Zeus remained forgotten for centuries and was only discovered in 1880 by hunters, who unfortunately stole valuable bronze statues there.
-Shortly afterwards, archaeologists examined the stalactite cave and proved that it was already used for cultic purposes in Minoan times (around 2,800 BC).
+Zeus’s birthplace remained forgotten for centuries and was only discovered in 1880 by hunters, who unfortunately stole valuable bronze statues from there.
+Shortly thereafter, archaeologists examined the stalactite cave and confirmed that it had already been used for ritual purposes during the Minoan period (around 2,800 B.C.).

 Lasithi Höhle Dikteon Antron Psychro Tour

-The accessible cave has an area of 2,200 m² and is atmospherically illuminated.
-Over several steps it first goes deep down, past a small lake and at the end up again.
+The accessible cave covers an area of 2,200 m² and is atmospherically lit.
+A series of steps leads down into the depths, past a small lake, and back up at the end.
 The temperature in Dikteon Antron Cave is usually only 15 degrees.
 Photography without flash is permitted.

 Zeus Höhle Dikteon Antron Lasithi Kreta

-From the Zeus Cave parking lot a farm road leads about 600 m up to the cave, the last part is a bit steep, but well developed.
-For reasons of animal welfare, adults should not ride donkeys.
-Unfortunately, the Psychro Cave has not been open to the public since September 2024 due to renovation work (rock stabilisation works).
+From the Zeus Cave parking lot, a farm road leads about 600 m uphill to the cave; the final stretch is somewhat steep but well-maintained.
+For animal welfare reasons, adults should not ride donkeys.
+Unfortunately, the Psychro Cave has been closed to the public since September 2024 due to renovation work (rock stabilization works).

 Esel reiten Kreta Lastithi Höhle Psychro

-The Greek Mythology Thematic Park is just across the street from Psychro’s parking lot.
-On 3,000 m², everything revolves around Greek mythology, both indoors and outdoors.
-Life-size statues, reconstructions of temples, interactive facilities and informative exhibitions await visitors.
+The Greek Mythology Thematic Park is located directly across from the Psychro parking lot.
+Spanning 3,000 m², both the indoor and outdoor areas are dedicated to Greek mythology.
+Life-size statues, temple reconstructions, interactive exhibits, and informative displays await visitors.

 Greek Mythology Thematic Park Kreta Lasithi

-The theme park is especially recommended for families with (older) children who have a connection to fairy tales and fantasy.
-The backdrops are lovingly designed and the content instructive.
-The entrance fee is quite high at €8 (4-10 years: €4), but if you’re interested in the world of gods and heroes, the visit to the Lasithi Mythology Park is a must-do.
+The theme park is especially recommended for families with (older) children who are interested in fairy tales and fantasy.
+The settings are lovingly designed and the content is educational.
+Admission is quite high at €8 (ages 4–10: €4), but if you’re interested in the world of gods and heroes, a visit to the Lasithi Mythology Park is a must.

 #6 Villages of the Lasithi Plateau

-Within the Lasithi plateau are about 20 traditional villages that nestle like a wreath around the fertile plateau.
-About 2,000 people live together in the small and large settlements.
-Heavily affected by the rural exodus, the places today offer genuine Cretan hospitality, traditional architecture and a glimpse of the authentic country life of Crete.
+Within the Lasithi Plateau lie about 20 traditional villages that nestle like a wreath around the fertile plateau.
+About 2,000 people live together in these small and large settlements.
+Heavily affected by rural exodus, the villages today offer genuine Cretan hospitality, traditional architecture, and a glimpse into authentic Cretan country life.

 Kreta ruhige Orte Lasithi Hochebene Ausflug

-Tzermiado in the northeast is the largest town with just under 600 inhabitants and is suitable for a stopover with its cozy taverns, small shops and good infrastructure.
-Agios Georgios in the southeast is the second largest town with 490 inhabitants and because of its good taverns, the Bakery Fanourgiakis Dimitrios and the Volksmuseum are also worth a visit.
+Tzermiado in the northeast is the largest town with just under 600 residents and, with its cozy taverns, small shops, and good infrastructure, is ideal for a stopover.
+Agios Georgios in the southeast is the second-largest town with 490 residents and is also worth a visit for its excellent taverns, the Fanourgiakis Dimitrios bakery, and the Folk Museum.

 Tzermiado Lasithi Hochebene Dörfer Griechenland